mihajlov39547/iSAID-Sliced-512/README.md

 <class_id> <x_center> <y_center> <width> <height>
 ```

-Values range from 0 to 1.
+All values are normalized between 0 and 1.

 ---